Hire Adobe After Effects Designers

 In addition to After Effects, experienced motion designers typically bring an expansive technical toolkit that broadens the scope of their problem-solving capabilities.

-Adobe Illustrator and Photoshop: Visual assets like icons, illustrations, and image layers typically originate in Illustrator or Photoshop, and a strong After Effects designer will be fluent in both.
+Adobe Illustrator and Adobe Photoshop: Visual assets like icons, illustrations, and image layers typically originate in Illustrator or Photoshop, and a strong After Effects designer will be fluent in both.
 They’ll know how to prep layered files for animation, manage vector shapes, and maintain asset quality through the motion-design pipeline.

 Figma or UI Design Tools: In product or brand design contexts, After Effects often ties into UI/UX visuals.
 Candidates who understand Figma (or Sketch/Adobe XD) can better interpret design systems, replicate interface layouts, and create motion that fits into real applications.
 This is essential for teams working on micro-interactions or feature launches tied to software.